RHAM231/My-Django-Website/README.md

 # My Django Website

 This is the code for my portfolio website where I showcase my projects.
+To get back to my site go [here].

 # Motivation